 A code fragment or a schema fragment.
 Fragments are specific to a programming language or a schema language, and specific to analyzers.

-The role of the Dashboard Service database is to store:
+The role of the Dashboard Service schema is to store:

 - Analysis results (components, violations, diagnosis findings) for each Snapshot

 - Assessment results at the level of Functional Module and Application

 A defective component is a Component in violation with a Quality Rule.

 The CAST Delivery Manager Tool is .
 The CAST Delivery Manager Tool is a standalone application aimed at the person or people responsible for providing source code for analysis (i.e. the Delivery Managers) that entirely manages the discovery, selection, extraction and delivery of source code ready for analysis in the CAST Management Studio.

 An organization, such as a contractor or a department, in charge of the delivery of applications.
 A delivery unit defines the scope of applications for analysis.

 Diagnosis Findings pinpoint statements or properties of the defective component violating a Quality Rule pattern.
 A Diagnosis Findings can be a Bookmark or a counter.
 Do not confuse with a Violation.